Consumer medicine information

 Plaque psoriasis.

-The recommended dose of Tremfya is 100 mg at week 0, week 4 and every 8 weeks thereafter.
+The recommended dosage of Tremfya is 100 mg administered by subcutaneous injection at week 0, week 4 and every 8 weeks thereafter.

 Consideration should be given to discontinuing treatment in patients who have shown no response after 16 weeks of treatment.

-The recommended dose of Tremfya is 100 mg at week 0, week 4, and every 8 weeks thereafter.
+Psoriatic arthritis.
+The recommended dosage of Tremfya is 100 mg administered by subcutaneous injection at week 0, week 4, and every 8 weeks thereafter.

 Consideration should be given to discontinuing treatment in patients who have shown no response after 24 weeks of treatment.